 File Form SS-4, application for Employer Identification Number, with the IRS.
-Apply online, by phone or fax.
+Apply online, by fax, or by mail.
 You only need to do this once, unless business ownership or form of organization changes.

 3) Obtain Minnesota taxpayer identification number

-You apply online for a state taxpayer identification from the Minnesota Department of Revenue or by calling (651) 282-5225 or (800) 657-3605.
+You may apply online for a state taxpayer identification from the Minnesota Department of Revenue.
+Go to Tax Information for Minnesota Businesses.
+Register by phone by calling (651) 282-5225 or (800) 657-3605.
 You only need to do this once, unless business ownership or form of organization changes.

 4) Obtain Minnesota workers‘ compensation insurance